s3-li/Project-Rock-Paper-Scissors/README.md

 ### Output
     • The results will be displayed to the web browser console – a simple console.log(result) function should suffice.

+## What I've learnt
+This is the first major project where I gained some insight into the methodologies of software development lifecycles.
+This project taught me how to analyse, plan, design and build a "Rock, Paper, Scissors" game in JavaScript.
+The importance of knowing and understanding the project allowed me to define what was required.
+From there, it was easier to identify the keys parts to implement within the program.
+By breaking down the intial problem, I found it became easier to address the smaller components and eventually bring together the concepts into something workable.

+Other things: defining variables, conditional statements, logical operators, defining functions, applying arguments, code checking, atomic commits.